 Bates Wilson and the Visitor Center

-The 1950s created change for Arches National Park.
+The 1950s created change for Arches.
 Bates Wilson became the custodian of the park.
 According to the Arches National Park official website:

 Arches had no paved roads, campground, visitor center, nor designated trails.
 All of that changed during Wilson’s tenure.
 By his retirement in 1972, Arches had doubled in size, become a national park, and was well on its way to being the world-famous tourism destination of today.